dwarvesf/handbook/faq.md

 1. **How to access email alias?**

 - You can access the email alias when you are an official member of Dwarves Foundation.
+You will have a walkthrough about this with the ops team.
 - Open a ticket, and ping Quang to activate the alias.
-- Follow the instructions here to add the alias to your email
+- Follow the [instructions](https://memo.d.foundation/playground/01_literature/configure-the-company-email/) here to add the alias to your email

 2. **How to send email using alias?**

-- Make sure you follow this instruction and setup this email successfully.
+- Make sure you follow this [instruction](https://memo.d.foundation/playground/01_literature/configure-the-company-email/) and setup this email successfully.
 - Open the New Message box, select the alias that you want to send from

     ![](https://i.postimg.cc/MGfDhBBd/Clean-Shot-2024-07-25-at-15-49-49-2x.png)

 ### Benefit

 #### Education Allowance